hip-hyena/FriendsBot/README.md

 Unfortunately, Telegram does not provide (yet) a reliable way to prevent vertical swipe gestures from "leaking" to the Telegram client.
 This means that some touch gestures can be interpreted incorrectly and lead to expanding/closing Mini App instead of interacting with its elements.
 This is especially noticable on Android devices.

+To fix this issue (at least to some extent) I've tried to implement a somewhat hacky workaround (see `ENABLE_ANDROID_SCROLL_HACK` in `static/js/app.js`).
+Assign `false` to that constant if you wish to disable this workaround.

 ## Usage

 This bot is designed to fulfill a simple objective — it helps you track your friends' whereabouts globally at a city level.
 No more, no less.